WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC23/WWDC23-10154-Build-an-app-with-SwiftData.md

 Discover how SwiftData can help you persist data in your app.
 Code along with us as we bring SwiftData to a multi-platform SwiftUI app.
 Learn how to convert existing model classes into SwiftData models, set up the environment, reflect model layer changes in UI, and build document-based applications backed by SwiftData storage.

-To get the most out of this session, you should be familiar SwiftData.
-For an introduction, check out "Meet SwiftData" from WWDC23.

 @Metadata {
    @TitleHeading("WWDC23")
    @PageKind(sampleCode)